Laverde97/linear-algebra-deep-learning/README.md

-# Linear Algebra for Deep Learning / Álgebra lineal para Deep Learning
+# Linear Algebra for Deep Learning

 Bilingual, hands-on review of the linear algebra behind machine learning, deep learning, and tensors — from scalars to PCA, based on Chapter 2 of *Deep Learning* (Goodfellow, Bengio & Courville).